Isometric tensor network optimization for extensive Hamiltonians is free of barren plateaus: Matrix product states

 where the sub-leading terms are due to boundary effects.

-The optimization problem with single-site terms $\hh_i$ is trivially solved by product states but, qualitatively, things do not change for finite-range interactions $\hh_i$.
-The second largest eigenvalue $\eta_\mps$ of the doubled transition channel \eqref{eq:mps-E2}, remains the most important quantity.
-A detailed analysis is given in the companion paper \cite{Barthel2023_03}.
-Figure~\ref{fig:mps-var} confirms the analytical prediction in numerical tests.
-MPS optimizations have \emph{no} barren plateaus for extensive Hamiltonians.
+The optimization problem with single-site terms $\hh_i$ is trivially solved by product states \cite{Note1}.
+In contrast, groundstate problems with finite-range interactions $\hh_i$ are Quantum-Merlin-Arthur complete \cite{Kempe2006-35,Oliveira2008-8,Aharonov2009-287,Gottesman2009_05,Bausch2017-18}.
+Fortunately, the analysis does not change qualitatively.
+The second largest eigenvalue $\eta_\mps$ of the doubled transition channel \eqref{eq:mps-E2} remains the most important quantity.
+Specifically, for nearest-neighbor interactions with $\hh_i=\id_d^{\otimes(i-1)}\otimes\hh\otimes\id_d^{\otimes(L-i-1)}$ acting non-trivially on sites $i$ and $i+1$, and assuming large $\chi$, we find

+A detailed derivation is given in the companion paper \cite{Barthel2023_03}.
+Figure~\ref{fig:mps-var} confirms the analytical prediction in numerical tests for spin-1/2 chains.
+Thus, MPS optimizations have \emph{no} barren plateaus for extensive Hamiltonians.

+For open spin-1/2 Heisenberg chains and a subclass of MPS generated from single-qubit and CNOT gates, data in Ref.~\cite{Liu2019-1} suggests a power-law decay of the $\tau$-averaged energy-gradient variance when increasing the system size $L$.
+This decay turns out to be a finite-size effect: While the gradient variance for an MPS tensor $\hU_\tau$ with site $\tau$ in the bulk of the system has the (approximately) $\tau$-independent value \eqref{eq:mps-var-gTot2}, there are corrections for $\tau$ close to the system boundaries.
+The corrections decay exponentially in the distance from the system boundaries.
+For the small $L\leq 20$ analyzed in Ref.~\cite{Liu2019-1}, the boundary effects are still dominant and lead to the observed polynomial decay.
+Figure~\ref{fig:mps-var-scaleL} with $L=2,\dotsc,200$ shows that the initial decay of the $\tau$-averaged variance levels off at the predicted bulk value \eqref{eq:mps-var-gTot2} for larger $L$.